 The Make-Out Room is a fine dive in the Mission tradition.
 The club features live and DJed music, a full bar, pool table, booths, and minimal political correctness.
 A bear hide hangs on one wall and on another is a deer head that’s almost invisible under the mound of bras that customers have flung on its antlers.
 The Patsychords, Rumble Strippers and the Bootcuts have played there; DJ Teets spins country vinyl every 3rd Monday from 10:00 pm to 1:00 am.

-The Mojo Lounge is a happening little bar in Freemont that books a lot of blues, but doesn’t shy away from rockabilly.
-They’re looking for bands that can keep things moving on the Thursdays, Fridays and Saturdays that they book live music.
-The RevTones, Dave Crimmen Band, and Los High Tops have played the Mojo, as have some of the Bay Area’s top bluesmen like Ron Thompson and Steve Freund who also runs one the Tuesday night blues jams.
+The Mojo Lounge is a happening bar in Freemont that books a lot of blues, but doesn’t shy away from rockabilly.
+They look for bands that can keep things moving on the Thursdays, Fridays and Saturdays when they have live music.
+The RevTones, Dave Crimmen Band, and Los High Tops have played the Mojo, as have some of the Bay Area’s top bluesmen like Ron Thompson and Steve Freund.

 The Brothers Comatose have found Murphy’s which is party headquarters in quaint downtown Sonoma with a lively crowd of locals and music from Thursdays through Sundays.
 Thursdays are usually folk, Fridays and Saturdays bluegrass and Sundays Irish, but the schedule is not that firm so they can slip in a blues or country band every now and again.
 We see few Hicks with Sticks-type bands there because most do not know the club exists, which is a shame because where else can you get an award-winning cucumber martini.